ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

-PAUSE AND PONDER: Consider the difference between your understanding of a graph and Algebraic Julia's.
+PAUSE AND PONDER: Consider the difference between your understanding of graphs and Algebraic Julia's.
 For you, this schema might represent a directed or undirected graph.
 You can interpret it any way you like.
-For AlgebraicJulia there is no interepretaion.
+Moreover, whatever graph you have in mind may represent still other ideas like chores and mood swings.
+But for AlgebraicJulia there is no interepretaion.
 Every idea is phrased exclusively in terms of schemas, maps and commutativity conditions.
 It has no idea what any of this "means" to you.

 We chose to use thought bubbles to indicate these interepretations, signalling that they are ideas that exist only the in mind of the progammer.